 Recognise and foster your talents.
 Set goals and develop new skills.

-Just don’t attribute ‘whole brain’, global functions or personality or career choices to one hemisphere of the brain being weaker or stronger than the other.
+Don’t attribute ‘whole brain’, global functions, personality or career choices to one hemisphere of the brain being weaker or stronger.
 The brain is way more complex (and interesting) than that!

 Is there a problem with using left-brain versus right-brain … just for fun?